August Krogh: Life

 Krogh was a pioneer in comparative physiology.
 He wrote his thesis on the respiration through the skin and lungs in frogs: Respiratory Exchange of Animals, 1915.
 Later Krogh took on studies of water and electrolyte homeostasis of aquatic animals and he published the books: Osmotic Regulation (1939) and Comparative Physiology of Respiratory Mechanisms (1941).
 He contributed more than 200 research articles in international journals.
 He was a constructor of scientific instruments of which several had considerable practical importance, such as the spirometer and the apparatus for measuring basal metabolic rate.

 Krogh began lecturing in the University of Copenhagen in 1908 and in 1916 was promoted to full professor, becoming the head of the first laboratory for animal physiology (zoophysiology) at the university.

 Krogh was elected an International Honorary Member of the American Academy of Arts and Sciences in 1931, an International Member of the United States National Academy of Sciences in 1937, and an International Member of the American Philosophical Society in 1941.

 In the 1930s, Krogh worked with two other Nobel prizewinners, the radiochemist George de Hevesy and the physicist Niels Bohr on the permeability of membranes to heavy water and radioactive isotopes, and together, they managed to obtain Denmark's first cyclotron for experiments on animal and plant physiology as well as in dental and medical work.

+Friendship with William Sørensen

+Krogh had a lifelong friendship with William Sørensen, arachnologist and 'enfant terrible' of Danish zoology at the time.
+Sørensen was 26 years older than Krogh, but was a childhood friend of Krogh's father Viggo Krogh.
+Sørensen had a forming influence on the young Krogh and helped spawn his interest in the natural sciences.
+After Sørensen's death in 1916, Krogh stated that Sørensen was "my teacher into scientific method".
+Krogh was a common guest in Sørensen's home and he would visit the Sørensen family for lunch almost every Sunday.
+Sørensen was himself a well-esteemed arachnologist, student of professor J.M.C.Schiödte.
+Schiödte, however, was in fierce opposition to his colleague and the leading Danish zoologist in the latter half of the 19th century, Japetus Steenstrup.
+Krogh and Sørensen sided with Schiödte and his other students, and Krogh helped Sørensen when he wrote his blunt and direct attacks on the opposing side, accusing them (not entirely unwarranted) of scientific plagiarism and prioritizing friendships and loyalty over scientific merit.
+Krogh's siding with Sørensen earned him some influential enemies among the faculty of the university, including Eug.
+Warming, but this appears not to have had significant influence on his later career.
+Warming was thus on the committee that recommended opening a position for Krogh as lecturer in animal physiology to the Ministry of Finances in 1908.